cloudberrydb/cloudberrydb/README.md

 You can point cmake at your patched GP-Xerces installation using the `XERCES_INCLUDE_DIR` and `XERCES_LIBRARY` options like so:

+However, to use the current build scripts in GPDB, Xerces with the gp_xerces patch will need to be placed on the /usr path.

 ```
 cmake -D XERCES_INCLUDE_DIR=/opt/gp_xerces/include -D XERCES_LIBRARY=/opt/gp_xerces/lib/libxerces-c.so ..
 ```